strangerstudios/pmpro-member-directory/readme.txt

 == Changelog ==
 = 2.0 - 2025-02-26 =
-* FEATURE: Added support an “elements” attribute on the directory and profile shortcodes to allow total customization of the displayed content and order it is displayed.
+* FEATURE: Added support for an “elements” attribute on the directory and profile shortcodes to allow total customization of the displayed content and order it is displayed.
 This attribute will replace several true/false attributes as well as the “fields” attribute in a future update. #169 (@kimcoleman)
 * FEATURE: Added a new `[pmpro_member_directory_search]` shortcode to allow placing the search form outside of the directory or profile. #169 (@kimcoleman)
 * ENHANCEMENT: Updated styling for PMPro v3.1. #169 (@kimcoleman)
 * ENHANCEMENT: Added a User Field Group for "Directory and Profile Preferences". #169 (@kimcoleman)